opea-project/GenAIExamples/ChatQnA/README.md

 The ChatQnA service can be effortlessly deployed on either Intel Gaudi2 or Intel XEON Scalable Processors.

-Currently we support two ways of deploying ChatQnA services:
+Currently we support two ways of deploying ChatQnA services on docker:

 1. Start services using the docker image on `docker hub`.